 Now you're ready to begin the training process with your group.
 Because training them in this process takes time and practice, it is best to start in a large group setting.
 Prior to your first meeting, choose a mainstream media piece, preferably a chart-topping music video.
 Music videos are easier to filter through the 3(D) process since the visual element gives you more to work with, and has the added benefit of catching the group's attention.
+Visit mtv.com and find out which music video is currently #1 on MTV.
 It is important not to judge the piece prior to filtering it through the 3(D) process.
+(Note: even "Christian" music can be put through the 3(D) process. . . with sometimes very interesting results.)